-Approaching the encounter among Eastern, Western, and indigenous worldviews in the spirit of pluralism, dialogue, and open inquiry, we actively explore the implications of this convergence for our diverse and multicultural world.
+Our program actively explores the convergence Eastern, Western, and indigenous worldviews in the spirit of pluralism, dialogue, and open inquiry.
+We are eager to explore the meaning of this convergence for our diverse and multicultural world.

-Collaborative learning is central to the pedagogical experience in EWP.
-Depending on particular course objectives, this may include the appropriate use of dialogical inquiry, class presentations, small-group discussions, web-based learning and networking tools, group assignments and cooperative inquiry, as well as group work in daylong retreats.
-Collaborative learning trains students in the shared construction of human knowledge, fosters emotional and interpersonal competence, and teaches how to enter into fruitful exchange with people holding different views.
-These skills translate into multiple professional settings.
+Our program's coursework may include dialogical inquiry, class presentations, small-group discussions, web-based learning and networking tools, group assignments and cooperative inquiry, as well as group work in daylong retreats.
+Collaborative learning allows our students to share in the construction of human knowledge, to create emotional and interpersonal competence, and to learn how to enter into fruitful exchange with people holding different views.

 Community building is also central to our pedagogical approach.
 In addition to the retreat that all new students attend, our program offers a fall social gathering and a spring end-of-year celebration.
 All students are invited to the MA presentations and to dissertation defenses.
 Students may also use various platforms to connect with each other for housing opportunities, academic discussion, and activities like student-led retreats.
 Faculty teach students and graduates to present at professional conferences and to publish work in scholarly journals.
 Students leave our program with personal and professional connections that enhance their research and practice.